-For most software teams, updates to products are made in “releases,” and within each release, there are a set number of tasks in the form of JIRA tickets (JIRA is a tool used by many engineering teams to document, plan, and assign tasks/improvements/features/bug fixes) that should be completed.
+For most software teams, updates to products are made in “releases,” and within each release, there are a set of tasks in the form of JIRA tickets (JIRA is a tool used by many engineering teams to document, plan, and assign tasks/improvements/features/bug fixes) that should be completed.

 To make sure that all code changes are properly accounted for and tested before releasing live on production (in simple terms, code in “production” is anything that is live for users), our engineering team does a code freeze at the beginning of the week.
-At this point, it’s up to PMs or QA to start testing any JIRA tickets that were slotted for the release.
+At this point, it’s up to PMs or QA to testing any JIRA tickets that were slotted for the release.

 I spend some time testing any tickets that are relevant to my product family to make sure that they are working as intended in our products.
 I then close out the tickets or re-open any tickets that I notice still have bugs or need extra work.